 - Anth 303 Foundations of Visual Anthropology (3 units)

 Area 2: Methods and Practicum (Choose 1 course - 4-6 units)

-Students who choose a six unit course from Area 2 can reduce their required Anth electives to nine units.
+Students who choose a six unit course from Area 2 can reduce their required Anth electives to twelve units.
 The methods and practicum fulfills the university culminating experience requirement.